craigpoma/ec2_scheduler/README.md

 </pre>

 ## Installation
-The is a <code>requirements.txt</code> file that you can use to install the required Python 3 modules that support this module.
+There is a <code>requirements.txt</code> file that you can use to install the required Python 3 modules that support this module.

 ## AWS IAM Role